strkillr16/COGS108Final/README.md

-# This is Yifeng's branch

-I have finishes the cosine similarity and reach accuracy about 0.56
+# COGS 108 Final Project

+Master branch last updated by Yifeng
+1.finished the cosine similarity.
+2.finished the classic predicting method with creating a dataframe of each user's average rating on each genre and the number of films each user watches on each genre